Chrysler Phaeton: Background

 The Phaeton was inspired by Chrysler's historic Newport Phaeton, and the Imperial Parade Phaeton.
-It had a 48-valve 5.4 L aluminum V12 rated at 425 hp.
-The suspension was a modified double wishbone with independent double A-arms.
-Another unique feature of the car was that it had gauges in the rear seats.

 John E. Herlitz, Chrysler Corporation's Vice President of Product Design, said, "Phaeton embraces and contemporizes elegant, classic design cues from historic touring automobiles of the 1930s, 40s and 50s."

-The imposing dual cowl four-door hard-top convertible was inspired by Chrysler's dual cowl 1940 Newport parade car, a vehicle used primarily for transporting dignitaries and members of elite families during that time period.
+The dual cowl four-door hard-top convertible design was inspired by Chrysler's dual cowl 1940 Newport parade car, a vehicle used primarily for transporting dignitaries and members of elite families during that time period.
 "With Phaeton, we expanded the use of today's convertible by giving it four doors and two windshields," said K. Neil Walling, Chrysler Corporation's Design Director.
 "We took an elegant design execution that was originally intended for the wealthy and created a practical, contemporary convertible."

-The dual cowl has expressive flowing lines, finely drawn details in the egg-crate grille, and a retractable rear compartment windshield.
+The Phaeton features a retractable rear compartment windshield.
 "Chrysler Phaeton effectively captures classic images from the Chrysler LHX and Chrysler Atlantic and translates them into a convertible format," said Walling.

-Richness, comfort and attention-to-detail are communicated throughout the vehicle's interior which features cream and brown-colored leather trim, woven cream leather inserts, satin metal details, and Zebrano wood accents.
-Both front and rear passenger compartments are separate and have their own radio, climate controls, luxurious seats, arm rests and center consoles.
+The interior features cream and brown-colored leather trim, woven cream leather inserts, satin metal details, and Zebrano wood accents.
+Both front and rear passenger compartments are separate and have their own radio, climate controls, arm rests and center consoles.
 Speedometer and tachometer gauges are also featured in both compartments which allow rear passengers to monitor vehicle performance at a glance.
+Another unique feature of the interior is the gauges in the rear seats.